scorestack/scorestack/docs/design/architecture.md

 Dynamicbeat uses periods to separate "rounds" of checks.
 A period is a certain amount of time to wait before starting the next round.
 By default, Dynamicbeat's period is 30 seconds, so every 30 seconds another "round" of checks will be started.

-At startup, Dynamicbeat will first query Elasticsearch for all check definitions and check attributes, and then cache the results.
-This process will then be repeated every so often as defined by the `update_period` parameter in the Dynamicbeat configuration.
+At startup, Dynamicbeat will first query Elasticsearch for all check definitions and check attributes, and then save the results.

 Every period, Dynamicbeat will start all checks that it knows about at the same time and run them asynchronously.
-Once all checks have been completed or a timeout has been hit, whichever happens first, the check results will be created and ingested into Logstash.
+Once all checks have been completed or a timeout has been hit, whichever happens first, the check results will be created and indexed into Elasticsearch.
 By default, the global timeout for all checks is 30 seconds.
 If a check does not finish within those 30 seconds, the check will be automatically marked as failing.

-If Dynamicbeat has already loaded check definitions and attributes, but cannot reach Elasticsearch for some reason, then it will continue using the check definitions and attributes that it already knows about.
-If Dynamicbeat cannot reach Elasticsearch during startup, then it will retry periodically until it is able to load all check information and start execution.

-If Dynamicbeat is unable to contact Logstash at any point in time, all check results will be cached in memory until a connection to Logstash can be reestablished.
-If Dynamicbeat is stopped while some check results are cached in memory, then those results will be lost.
-Please note that if Dynamicbeat is stopped with check results cached in memory, there is no guarantee that each "round" of check results is complete.
-In this case, some checks may have more or less check results than other checks.
+Dynamicbeat performs the following steps to index a check result in Elasticsearch:

+1. Convert the boolean `passed` field to an integer in the new `passed_int` field.
+If a check has passed, `passed_int` will be 1, otherwise it will be 0.
+2. Create an `epoch` field that contains the integer value of the check result's `@timestamp` converted to [Epoch time](https://en.wikipedia.org/wiki/Unix_time).
+3. Index a copy of the check result in both the `results-admin-*` and `results-GROUP-*` indicies, where `GROUP` is the value of the `group` field in the check definition.
+4. Index a copy of the check result with the `message` and `details` fields removed in the `results-all-*` index.

+Once Dynamicbeat has started a round, it will re-query Elasticsearch for the latest check definitions and check attributes, and save the results for the next round of checks.
+If Dynamicbeat has any issues loading the latest check definitions (for example, if Elasticsearch is unreachable), then it will reuse the check information from the previous round.